 In a world where everyone has a phone, distraction has been the number one tool used by those with devious motives.
 I am guilty of being distracted by it, everyone is.

-All it takes is one text, one call and you’re attention is drawn away.
-You might not even realize how long you have been distracted.
+All it takes is one text, one call, and our attention is drawn away.
+Most times, we don’t even realize how long we have been distracted.

 This is something I struggle with the most, especially when I’m with my kids.
 I can be very one-track-minded and when I’m in a hurry, it’s worse.

 But I have made a conscious effort to look around when I’m out and about.
 I even make eye contact with people so they know I’m aware.
 Because if someone is scoping out a victim, the chances of him targeting a mom on her game, is slim to none.